-The date of valuation is 31 March 2015
+The date of valuation is 31 March 2016

-The valuers undertook a desktop revaluation following a full valuation undertaken as at 31st March 2011 by The District Valuer which was supplied to them.
+The valuers undertook a full revaluation at 31st March 2016.
 The valuations were undertaken in accordance with the RICS Valuation - Professional Standards 2012 as published by the Royal Institution of Chartered Surveyors.

-Apart from infrastructure, community and assets under construction, the basis of value for all assets is Fair Value.
-Fair value may be either the Existing Use Value, Market Value or Depreciated replacement Cost depending on the property type and classification.
+Apart from infrastructure, community and assets under construction, the basis of value for all assets is Current Value.
+Current value may be either the Existing Use Value, Depreciated replacement Cost or Fair Value depending on the property type and classification.

 EUV is used only for valuing property that is owner-occupied.
-Market value is used to value property held for investment purposes or properties held for sale.
+Fair value is used to value property held as surplus assets or properties held for sale.